 For many of us, the idea of working 9 – 5 is practically laughable: Morgan McKinley found that 73% of professionals surveyed worked more than their contracted hours.
 People in London work 3 weeks more on average over the year than the rest of the UK, driven by higher paid jobs, more full-time work, and a higher concentration of industries with traditionally long hours, like financial services.
 Technology has allowed us to blur the line between work and home; 40% of UK workers check work emails 5 times or more daily outside of working hours, and half of us have admitted to checking work emails on holiday.

 Myth 2: Working more hours means you get more done

 We’ve all been there: pulling a late shift at the office to finish something that has to be done by the next day.
 But how productive were you as the hours slipped into the evening?
-Research shows that for most our, weekly productivity declines after 50 hours a week, and falls off a cliff after 55 hours, with workers who work 70 hours getting virtually the same amount done than someone who works 15 hours less.
-You’re better off training yourself to work efficiency and avoid burnout.
+Research shows that for most our, weekly productivity declines after 50 hours a week, and falls off a cliff after 55 hours, with workers who work 70 hours getting virtually the same amount done as someone who works 15 hours less.
+You’re better off training yourself to work efficiently and avoid burnout.

 Myth 3: Sleep less, achieve more.

 It’s tempting to cut out sleep to fit more in your day.
 Although Margaret Thatcher famously claimed to only need 4 hours a night, most adults require seven to nine hours per night for optimum alertness and health.
 There’s a whole body of medical evidence to suggest a healthy sleep pattern will boost your immune system, protect against heart disease and stroke, reduce obesity, combat anxiety and depression, and yes, enable you to be more productive.
 So before you think of staying up all night to work, remember that someone who has been awake for over 18 hours is equally as incapacitated as someone over the alcohol limit for driving.

 5 Ways to Achieve Better Work Life Balance